sonic-net/SONiC/doc/mgmt/Management Framework.md

 #### 5.2.5 Config Translation App (Go language)
 Config Translation App consists of two parts - Transformer and App module.
-They translate the data in Northbound API schema (defined in step#1) to the native REDIS schema (defined in step#2) and vice versa.
+They translate the data in Northbound API schema (defined in step#1) to the native Redis schema (defined in step#2) and vice versa.
 All Northbound API services like REST, GNMI, NETCONF invoke this App to read and write data.

 Key features:

 * Go language.
-* YANG to REDIS and vice-versa data translation is handled by Transformer.
+* YANG to Redis and vice-versa data translation is handled by Transformer.
 In order to facilitate data translation, the developer needs to provide just the YANG file for the data model
     * YANG file for the data model
-    * Optionally, a YANG annotation file to define translation hints to map YANG objects to DB objects.
-These translation hints are external callbacks.
-This annotation file is also placed in `sonic-mgmt-framework/models/yang`
+    * Optionally, a YANG annotation file (refer to [3.2.2.7.8 Utilities](#32278-utilities)) to define translation hints to map YANG objects to DB objects.
+These translation hints are external callbacks for performing complex translation whereas simple translations are handled by Transformer's built-in methods.
+The annotation file is also placed in `sonic-mgmt-framework/models/yang`
-    * Code to define the translation callbacks, in `sonic-mgmt-framework/src/Translib/transformer`
+    * Code to define the translation callbacks, in `sonic-mgmt-framework/src/translib/transformer`
 * The processing of data is taken care by App module
 	* App consumes/produces YANG data through [YGOT](https://github.com/openconfig/YGOT) structures.
-	* Framework provides Go language APIs for REDIS DB access.
+	* Framework provides Go language APIs for Redis DB access.
 APIs are similar to existing Python APIs defined in sonic-py-swsssdk repo.
   	* For read operation
-		* App receives the YANG path to read
+		* App module receives the YANG path to read in a Go struct
-		* App should read appropriate REDIS entries for the above path using reference from Transformer
+		* App module uses the Transformer to get a DB entry(s) reference from this path
+		* App module reads the Redis entry(s)
-		* App should return the YGOT tree structure translated from the DB data using Transformer
+		* App module uses the Transformer to convert the returned DB object(s) to a Go struct
+		* App module returns this to TransLib
 	* For write operations
-		* App receives the target YANG path and data as YGOT tree
+		* App module receives the target YANG path and data as YGOT tree
-		* App translates the YGOT tree data into appropriate REDIS calls using reference from Transformer
+		* App module translates the YGOT tree data into appropriate Redis calls using reference from Transformer
-    * App also handles additional complex logic like transaction ordering or checking for dependencies
+    		* App module also handles additional complex logic like transaction ordering or checking for dependencies
 		* Translation Framework takes care of DB transactions - write everything or none
 * REST server provides a test UI for quick UT of translation app.
 This UI lists all REST APIs for a YANG and provide option to try them out.
 REST server invokes Translation Apps.
 * Spytest automation integration can make use of direct REST calls or CLI (which also makes use of REST internally - step#5).
 Framework generates REST client SDK to facilitate direct REST calls.

 #### 5.2.6 IS CLI
-IS CLI is achieved using KLISH framework.
+IS CLI is achieved using KLISH framework and steps are same as in SONiC YANG model.
+Please refer to section [5.1.4 IS CLI](#514-IS-CLI).

-* CLI tree is expressed in the XML file with node data types and hierarchy along with different modes.
-* Action handler needs to be hooked up in XML for corresponding CLI syntax.
-Action handler should be developed by call client SDK APIs (i.e one action handler might need to call multiple client SDK APIs.)
-* Show command output formatting is achieved using [Jinja](http://jinja.pocoo.org/) templates.
-So, the developer needs to check if generic template has to be used or new template needs to be written.

 #### 5.2.7 gNMI
 There is no specific steps required for gNMI.